Lawrence and Isabel Barnett Drug Development Program

 Barnetts

 There is an urgent need for new and improved therapies for ALS, as there is still no cure.
-To help expand the drug development pipeline, we are proud to support the preclinical assessment of emerging ALS therapies through The Lawrence and Isabel Barnett Drug Development Program.
+Since 2016, the Lawrence and Isabel Barnett Drug Development Program has supported the preclinical assessment of new and repurposed ALS therapies by awarding grants worth up to $500,000 over two years.

 Impact of the Program